mtkennerly/gfmake/README.md

   enough header levels for them to work very well.
 It would be better to perform that cleanup automatically.

-* Nested narration, conditions, and options inside of a speech block should be formatted specially, whereas now they end up all on one line in a jumble.
+* Narration and options nested inside of a speech block should be formatted specially, whereas now they end up all on one line in a jumble.

-For nesting inside non-conditional speech, elements could simply be interspersed around said speech.
+For nesting inside non-conditional speech, elements could simply be interspersed around the speech:

 ```
 # Current: